nickhward/Aubo-Pick-And-Place/README.md

 The real robot will then try to go to the grasp pose by finding ik solutions.
 If it says failed-No IK_solutions found just restart pick_place until it works.
 If you have tried to restart it more than five times you may just have an unreachable grasp for your robot and will have to find another grasp that is reachable.

-## Installation Setups, Problems, and Solutions
+## Installation Possible Problems and their Solutions
 **Aubo_Driver**

 Make sure to run: